abheesht17/super-pixels/CONTRIBUTING.md

 # How to contribute to super-pixels?

 **Note**: We use VSCode for managing our project.
 Hence, we strongly recommend that you do the same.
 You can check the settings for the workspace in `.vscode` directory.
-However, you can also choose to work without VSCode :) Our commands are flexible enough to work with
+However, you can also choose to work without VSCode :) Our commands work with any kind of project management tool.

 1. Fork the [repository](https://github.com/abheesht17/super-pixels) by clicking on the 'Fork' button on the repository's page.
 This creates a copy of the code under your GitHub user account.